pderepen/arctic-data-center-training/README.md

 * Pat changed this line
 * An introduction to git
 * Using git with RStudio
-* Mike changed this line
+* Mike changed this line again.

 ## Credits